dlion/dryrun/_posts/2019-12-18-hacktoberfest-19.md

 ---
-title: "Hacktoberfest 2019"
+title: Hacktoberfest 2019
-description: "My usual post of the year about the Hacktoberfest is back!
-Even this year I participated in it and gained some swags and an amazing t-shirt ~"
+description: My usual post of the year about the Hacktoberfest is back!
+Even this year I participated in it and gained some swags and an amazing t-shirt ~
 tags:
-  - Programming
-  - Life
+- personal
 cover: "/assets/images/covers/hacktoberfest_19.png"
 ---

 My usual post of the year about the Hacktoberfest is back!
 Even this year I participated in it and gained some swags and an amazing t-shirt ~